-Pula is a seafront city on the tip of Croatia’s Istrian Peninsula, known for its protected harbour, beach-lined coast and its multitude of ancient Roman buildings, the most famous of which is the Pula Arena, one of the best preserved Roman amphitheaters.
+Pula is an old Roman city located by the sea in the south of Istria.
+Pula is known for its protected harbor, coast with beautiful beaches and many ancient Roman buildings, the most famous of which is the Pula Arena, one of the best-preserved Roman amphitheatres in the world.

-Visit sites dating all the way back to the 1st century!
-With the Roman amphitheatre at the forefront, many historic and architectural jewels go unnoticed.
-Do not skip on visiting other Roman sites, including the Temple of Augustus, the Gate of Hercules, and the 17th century Venetian fortress dating back to the Venetian rule over the region.
+Visit sights dating back to the 1st century!
+With the Roman amphitheater at the forefront, many historical and architectural gems go unnoticed.
+Don’t miss a visit to other Roman landmarks, including the Temple of Augustus, the Arc de Triomphe and the 17th-century Venetian fortress.

 The Brijuni archipelago is an attractive group of 14 islands in the immediate vicinity of Pula that is classified as a national park and open to visitors.
 The smaller islands are almost completely covered with the maquis of the ancient holm oak forest, and some reach up to 8 meters in height.
 Over 250 different birds live in this area, and we find more than 700 different types of plants.